OHDSI/OHDSIonAWS/README.md

 # Enterprise, Multi-User OHDSI on AWS

 ## Quick Start
 This repository allows you to quickly deploy an enterprise class, multi-user, scalable and fault tolerant OHDSI environment on AWS using the latest OHDSI tools.
-Choose 'Internet Accessible' to launch an OHDSI environment that users can access over the Internet.
-'Private Network' allows you to specify your own Amazon Virtual Private Cloud (VPC) making the OHDSI environment only accessible from your organization's private network.
+Choose **Internet Accessible** to launch an OHDSI environment that users can access over the Internet.  **Private Network** allows you to specify your own Amazon Virtual Private Cloud (VPC) making the OHDSI environment only accessible from your organization's private network.
 If you are interested in a personal OHDSI learning environment you may be better served by the [OHDSI-in-a-box Project](https://github.com/OHDSI/OHDSI-in-a-Box).

 | AWS Region Code | Name | Launch Internet Accessible Environment | Launch Private Network Environment |
 | --- | --- | --- | --- |